keploy/community-blog/clmkq7oot000109idcbg4h1bg.md

 To make it clearer, imagine you're testing a social media platform.
 Your test scenario might be "A user creates a new post," giving you the general idea.
 Then, you create several test cases within this scenario, each focusing on a specific part, like "A user uploads an image," "A user adds text content," or "A user tags friends."
 These test cases together cover the complete scenario.

-### **When to Use Test Scenarios and Test Cases**
+## **Choosing between using Test Scenarios and Test Cases**

 Now, let's talk about when to use each of these testing components.

 ***Test Scenarios:*** You'll typically define test scenarios early in the testing process when you're planning your testing strategy.
 They help you set the direction and priorities for your testing efforts.
 Use them when you need an overview of what you're testing and why.

-***Test Cases*:** Test cases come into play when you're doing the testing.
+***Test Cases:*** Test cases come into play when you're doing the testing.
 You've already set your test scenarios, and now you need specific instructions for testers to follow.
 Use test cases when you want to check specific functions and need clear steps and expected outcomes.

 ![Test Cases vs Test Scenario](https://www.educba.com/academy/wp-content/uploads/2019/12/Test-Cases-vs-Test-Scenarios.jpg align="left")

-### Differences at a Glance
+## Difference between Test Scenarios and Test Cases

 Below is a quick comparison table highlighting the key differences between test scenarios and test cases to give you a clearer understanding of their roles in software testing: